Hilary Weston Writers' Trust Prize for Nonfiction

 The Writers' Trust is proud to administer a nonfiction writing contest for Canadian high school students.
-Ashley Ash, the inaugural winner, recently received $2,500 plus $1,000 for her school for her piece, "Outside the Window, a Billion Stars Are Moving Past Me at the Speed of Light."
+Nico Branham, our 2015 winner from Vancouver, recently received $2,500 plus $1,000 for her school for her piece, "Outside the Window, a Billion Stars Are Moving Past Me at the Speed of Light."
 Read it at writerstrust.com/students.

 Free teaching resources are available at writerstrust.com/education.
 These resources help high school educators explore contemporary Canadian nonfiction with students by introducing them to books nominated for the Hilary Weston Writers’ Trust Prize for Nonfiction.

 About the Honourable Hilary M. Weston, CM, OOnt